JNRowe/versionah/README.rst

 Introduction
 ------------

-``versionah`` is a `GPL v3`_ licensed module for maintaining version information files for use in project management.
+``versionah`` is a simple tool to help you, or more specifically *me*, easily maintain version information for a project.
+Its entire aim is to make the act of displaying or bumping a project's version number a thoughtless task.

+It is written in Python, and released under the `GPL v3`_.

 Requirements
 ------------